syedsimanta03/syedsimanta03/README.md

 I have strong knowledge of designing UI/UX and building HTML, CSS, JavaScript, Reactjs, WordPress websites for e-commerce platforms, bloggers, small and medium-sized businesses and pre-launch campaigns for startups.

-In addition, I have over 5 YEARS of Front end development experience I would like to highlight some of my skills:
+In addition, I have over 5 YEARS of Front end development experience.
+I would like to highlight some of my skills:

 - Worked in teams with developers, UI designers